gabbyc313/CTS--4000/GCReview.md

 **Created for:** CTS3030 - Summer Research Project **Tags:** Pets, Wellness, Digital Art, Web Design

-- *clear and consice metadata
+- *clear and consice metadata*
 - *i think the date needs to be in "year-month-day"  time format*
 - *"issue" 3*
-- tags are well done
+- *tags are well done*
-- if you wanted you could include the bio from your website into the metadata
+- *if you wanted you could include the bio from your website into the metadata*
--
 ---

 ### Abstract
 Paws and Hearts is a community-driven minimal computing project that presents a collection of stories and photographs highlighting the mental health and wellness benefits of pet ownership.
 With stories sent in by real individuals, each contribution is raw and authentic, helping to create a wholesome online space where vulnerability is encouraged.
 Enhanced by original illustrations and guided by web design and user experience principles, it stands as an online space that seamlessly blends scholarly research and creativity, presenting a potentially sensitive subject matter into a visually immersive digital format.

- - *very compelling
+ - *very compelling, and atratcs the reader to want to continue*

 ---